-Individuals and groups who believe that they can advance their political aims by using terror challenge the democratic values of our societies and put in jeopardy the rights and freedoms of our citizens, especially by indiscriminately targeting people.
-Acts of terrorism are criminal and unjustifiable, and must be treated as such under all circumstances.
+Individuals and groups should not advance their political aims by using terror, challenge the democratic values of our societies and put in jeopardy the rights and freedoms of our citizens, especially by indiscriminately targeting people.
+Acts of terrorism are criminal and unjustifiable and must be treated as such under all circumstances.

 While respecting national responsibilities for upholding the law and safeguarding internal security, all relevant EU and national actors need to work together to tackle terrorist threats emanating from home-grown or foreign terrorists, acting alone or in a group and regardless of the ideology that is being pursued by terrorist means.